cs3org/OCM-API/IETF-OCM.md

 because WebApp access requires the Receiving Server to exchange `protocol.webapp.sharedSecret` before presenting the WebApp to the browser.
 If the Sending Server cannot offer this code flow, it MUST NOT include `protocol.webapp` in the notification.
+A Sending Server MAY serve Web apps either from the same hosting infrastructure or from external servers in the same organization: to facilitate the integration of external servers, the RECOMMENDED reference implementation is described at [OCM-IP].

 ## Fields